 The figure-4 depicts how DHCP works.
 As shown DHCP client requests for its configuration from DHCP server.
 Upon receiving the request, DHCP server replies the information to the client.
 These include IP address, subnet mask, default routers, DNS servers, lease time etc.

 DHCP messages exchanged between DHCP Server and DHCP Client

 Following table mentions list of DHCP messages used with their functions between DHCP server and DHCP client.

-Following is the tabular difference DNS server and DHCP server protocols i.e. DNS and DHCP respectively.
+Following is the tabular difference between DNS and DHCP server protocols.